 Autonomic Logistics Information System

-For the F-35 program, the number one area of risk is the Autonomic Logistics Information System (ALIS), Bogdan said.
-ALIS is the backbone to the F-35 fleet, designed as a kind of internal diagnostic system that tracks the health of each part of each plane worldwide.
+For the F-35 program, the number one area of risk right now is the Autonomic Logistics Information System (ALIS), Bogdan said.
+ALIS is the backbone to the F-35 fleet, designed as a kind of internal diagnostic system that tracks keeps track of the health of each part of each plane worldwide.

 As the JPO updates ALIS by way of new increments, the team is still trying to fix many of the original problems, Bogdan said.